Geta/EpiCategories/README.md

 	{
 	}

-There is a UrlHelper extension included to get content URL with category segment included:
+There is a UrlHelper and UrlResolver extension method included to get content URL with category segment added:

-	@Url.ContentUrl(/* ContentReference */ myContentReference, /* ContentReference */ myCategoryContentReference)
+	@Url.CategoryRoutedContentUrl(/*ContentReference*/ contentLink, /*ContentReference*/ categoryContentLink)
+	@UrlResolver.Current.GetCategoryRoutedUrl(/*ContentReference*/ contentLink, /*ContentReference*/ categoryContentLink)